TeamworkGuy2/JCli/README.md

 --------

     public static void main(String[] args) {
-      ParameterMetaData<String, Path> searchPathParam = ParameterBuilder.<String>newPath(Path.class)
+      ParameterMetaData<String, Path> searchPathParam = ParameterBuilder.newPath(Path.class)
           .setNameAndAliases("-searchPath", "-search", "-sp")
-          .setSetter(params::setSearchPath)  // a setter method that accepts a Path .setHelpMessage("the task search path")
+          .setSetter(params::setSearchPath)  // a setter method that accepts a Path object .setHelpMessage("the task search path")
-          .setRequestParameterMessage("please enter the search path to search: ") .build();
+          .setRequestParameterMessage("please enter the path to search: ") .build();

       ParameterSet<String> paramSet = ParameterSet.newParameterSet(Arrays.asList(searchPathParam), true, "-help");

-      paramSet.parseInteractive(args, 0, new BufferedReader(new InputStreamReader(System.in)), System.out, "help");
+      paramSet.parseInteractive(args, new BufferedReader(new InputStreamReader(System.in)), System.out, "help");
 	}

 The above example defines one parameter with the name '-searchPath' that can also be identified via the aliases '-search' and -'sp', this parameter has a help message and request parameter message which are printed to the command line when parsing interactively.